$5.00 price inluding tax

 - simple increases and decreases

 - picking up stitches (optional.
-You can also knit parts separately and attach them later)
+You can also knit parts separately and sew on later, if you prefer)

 What you need: